PaloAltoNetworks/redist-check/README.md

 10.1.1.1
 172.16.1.1
 ```
 Any text editor will do as long as you save it in basic text format.
 The tool does require Python Version 3.x or greater to run.
-The 'web' folder also has a web page with lots of info for getting a recommended release for your affected PANOS Version with links on instructions, HowTo's and TAC Support Info.
+The 'PANOS_Recommend.html' file is a web page with lots of info for getting a recommended release for your affected PANOS Version with links on instructions, HowTo's and TAC Support Info.

 ## Step 1: